OneMadGypsy/pico-sd-card/README.md

 sd.eject()
 ```

 <br />

-**setup(`automount`, `wait`)**
+**detect(`automount`, `wait`, `maxwait`, `interval`, `callback`)**

+>`callback` is **NOT** available in the C port

-If you use the `detect` option, did not `wait`, and did not have an sdcard inserted, you can manually call the card setup at a later time to establish a connection.
+If you used the detect arguments in the constructor, did not `wait`, and did not have an sdcard inserted, you can manually call the card setup at a later time to establish a connection.
 You can also designate whether you want to `automount` the card and/or `wait` for a card to be inserted.
 This feature can be used anywhere that it is mandatory for an sdcard to be connected and mounted.
 If an sdcard is already connected and mounted when this is called the request is simply ignored.
 ```python
 import sdcard